rafaelpadilla/DeepLearning-VDAO/README.md

 <img src="https://github.com/rafaelpadilla/Detecting-lost-objects-with-Deep-Learning/blob/master/images/ex_frames_target.jpg" style="width: 30px;"/>
 <p align="center">Examples of the VDAO dataset target frames (objects manually annotated with bounding boxes)</p>
 </div>

+### VDAO Alignment ###

+As mentioned before, VDAO database has 77 videos divided into 10 tables.
+Each table (except the table 01) has one reference video and multiple videos containing lost objects.
+Some applications it is necessary to make temporal alignment between the target videos (with objects) and the reference videos.

+Part of this project focused on performing temporal alignment of the target videos to their corresponding reference ones.
+The frames correspondences can be found [here](https://github.com/rafaelpadilla/DeepLearning-VDAO/blob/master/VDAO_Alignment.md).

 ## YOLO ##